guiglass/LUXOR/questions and answers.md

   </a>
   </p>

-- Q: **Can Luxor be used with only an HMD and controllers?**
+- **Can Luxor be used with only an HMD and controllers?**
   - Yes, there is basic locomotion for animating the avatar's lower body if no feet or hip trackers are preset or the avatar may be locked for standing or sitting in place.

-- Q: **Can I mix VR hardware such as valve index controllers with a Vive headset?**
+- **Can I mix VR hardware such as valve index controllers with a Vive headset?**
   - Yes, many VR HMDs and controllers are compatible such as Knuckles, Vive wands, Oculus touch and WMR (using SteamVR).
-- Q: **How do I move around in Luxor?
+- **How do I move around in Luxor?
 Can I do so while recording?**
   - There are several ways users may move around in a scene.
 Some controls are located in the main menu for moving, rotating or scaling the avatar:
   <p align="center">
   <a href="/img/slew controls.png">